ikmalk/El-Corona/README.md

 **Commit and push**

+- Committing to master branch
 1. Open the folder of your project and open git bash
 2. Type: `git status`
 3. See the file name you have not added
 4. Type: `git add filename`
 5. Type: `git commit -m "Your commit message here"`
 6. Type: `git push` to send it online in the github repository.

+- Comitting to your branch
+1. Open project folder and open git bash.
+2. Type: `git branch -a` to see all the branches in repo.
+3. Type: `git checkout branchname` to switch to your branch.
+You should see the change from (master) --> (branchname)
+4. Follow step 2 - 6 in comitting master branch.
+Your git bash will push to your branch unless specified.
+5. Extra step.
+You can push to an existing branch by typing `git push origin branchname`

 **Fetch and pulling**